 It can’t get through your hand either

-While your hand probably isn’t enough to block the entire signal, it could certainly get in the way enough to to make an already mediocre or poor signal worse, useless even.
-At the very least it could slow down your speeds or cause interrupt the flow of data.
+While your hand probably isn’t enough to block the entire signal, it could certainly get in the way enough to make an already mediocre or poor signal worse, useless even.
+At the very least it could slow down your speeds or interrupt the flow of data.

 Worst case scenario, grabbing your phone could be the difference between one and zero bars of signal.
 That’s clearly no good.

 There is a solution to this problem though — placing multiple millimeter-wave antennas around the phone.
 After all, you’ll very rarely cover both sides and the top of your phone at once.

 Qualcomm’s 5G reference design smartphone suggests three antenna modules should be used in a handset to insure robust signal coverage.
 Four if you’re moving up to a 5G hotspot that can handle the extra power draw. mmWave smartphones on the market implement similar multi-antenna designs for exactly this reason.
 Battery life has been an issue for some mmWave phones, but these three antenna modules don’t have to all be on at once.
 Smartphones switch these modules on and off depending on which ones are receiving the best coverage to reduce the power draw.

 5G won’t work when it rains

 This sounds pretty damning.
 It’s not like 5G doesn’t work in the rain at all, but there is some truth to this.

 Much like the two previous points, rain in the air adds an extra level of density and therefore attenuation to signals as they travel.
 Humidity can cause the same problem.
 This isn’t a new phenomenon for 5G though.
 “Rain fade” is an issue for modern GPS and other high-frequency satellite communication systems.
 Granted, those operate all the way out in space, and 5G will potentially suffer issues over just hundreds of meters.